-Beaches at Prinos within 10min. drive Skala Prinos and Dasilio

 After the fall of Constantinople, many Constantinople families settled in Thassos which is shown by the many Byzantine name of the inhabitants of.
 Until 1455, when it was conquered for the first time by the Turks and stays firmly against the Turkish occupation from 1459 until 1813, except for the period 1770-1774 that was to the Russian occupation. source: https://giannakis-winery.blogspot.com/2012/09/wine-history-in-thassos.html

-Tsipouro is a strong distilled spirit containing approximately 36% alcohol per volume and is produced from the must-residue of the winepress.
-The distillation process lasts for about three hours, during which the product is tasted for its alcohol content, and controlled by increasing or decreasing the heat.
-Finally, the distillation stops just when the acquired Tsipouro has the desired taste.
+Tsipouro is a strong distilled spirit containing approximately 40-45% alcohol per volume and is produced from the must (the rest of the grapes after making wne) of the winepress.
+The distillation process is made twice for a good tsipouro lasts for about three hours, during which the product is tasted for its alcohol content, in a stable temperature, not over 95 C. Finally, the distillation stops just when the distilled Tsipouro has the desired percentage of alcocol.

 The name Tsipouro is used throughout the country, except for Crete, where the same spirit with a stronger flavor is known as "Tsikoudia".
 In some areas of Greece, the Oriental name "Raki" is also used.